 For someone planning to live long term in Spain, residency is the first step towards getting permanent residency status, which can be applied for after 5 years.
 Thereafter if someone so wishes, they can apply for Spanish citizenship after 10 years of permanent residency.

-What is the process for getting a certificate of residency in Spain?
+What is the process for getting a EU Citizen certificate of residency in Spain?

-If you are a UK or EU national, first step is of course to exercise your right to reside, and move to Spain.
+If you are a UK or EU national, first step is of course to exercise your right to move to Spain and reside.
 To register as a resident and get your residency certificate, you’ll need a residential address, and to be able to prove that they have sufficient financial means to support yourself (and any dependents living with you), and that all applicants have access to healthcare, either through a private insurance policy, or entitlement through social security contributions.

 Proof of means checks are in most places rigidly carried out, and the assessing officer can sometimes be pedantic.
 This means that the process of application for certificate of residency in Spain, is not always as straight forward as it should be.
 If you don’t provide the correct documents, you’ll not get a residency certificate, even if you have right of Spanish residency as an EU citizen.